The Oxford History of Western Music

 dynamic and interesting over 69 ambitious chapters.

 As I mentioned earlier, despite the appellation “Oxford History of Western Music”, Taruskin himself admits that “Western music here means what it has always meant in general academic histories: it means what is usually called art music or classical music”.
 Folk and commercial traditions are relegated to the margins.
 Despite this, Taruskin seems a reluctant elitist.
 He draws on Marxist and revisionist thinkers like Hobsbawn and Walser (and to an extent on art sociologists like Becker) to characterize WAM as an “invented tradition”, a variation on the “Emperor’s new clothes” argument that Taruskin deploys against targets that he regards as overrated (these include Elliott Carter and even Josquin and Beethoven).
-Though I deplore this dip in the caustic waters of conspiracy mongering, I concede that Taruskin’s take isn’t too far removed from the better argued and less cynical contentions of Polanyi and others on how sharing of conviction through institutions of culture (including recital halls and conservatories) and communal rituals (such as concerts and academic conferences) can foster a kind of group loyalty among artists and intellectuals.
-I’ll also concede Taruskin’s assertion that through the agents of modern media and technology, the “dominance of the academic curriculum [in music] is in an irreversible process of decline”.
+However deplorable such dips in the caustic waters of conspiracy mongering might be, they not all that far removed from the better argued and less cynical contentions of Polanyi and others regarding the way that sharing of conviction through institutions of culture (including recital halls and conservatories) and communal rituals (such as concerts and academic conferences) can foster a kind of group loyalty among artists and intellectuals.
+It's also hard to argue with Taruskin’s assertion that through the agents of modern media and technology, the “dominance of the academic curriculum [in music] is in an irreversible process of decline”.
 Nevertheless Taruskin, whether in his scholarly books or in his less considered remarks as a critic, is no orthodox Marxist, but promulgates an odd (and not always coherent) mix of cultural populism, analytical Marxism, anti-authoritarianism, capitalist apologetics, musical conservatism and, perhaps, Cold War era xenophobia.

 The first two volumes of the series are the most solid

 and interesting.
-Taruskin’s training is mainly in early music, and his
+Taruskin’s training is mainly in early music (among

 chapters on medieval, Renaissance and Baroque music are filled with

-affectionate analysis of paradigmatic compositions.
+affectionate analysis of paradigmatic compositions from those eras.
 Indeed the presence of

 so many pages of printed music and analysis of actual pieces is in welcome